artificial-brains-inc/mongodb-kg/README.md

 ## Quick Start

 This example uses the **mflix** dataset.
-We create nodes for `movies`, `users`, and `comments`, and edges linking commenters to the movies they comment on.
+We create nodes for `movies` and `users`, and edges linking commenters to the movies via 'comment_on' from the `comments` model.

 ### 1. Initialize the SDK